 Jacob represents technology, energy, corrections, education, gaming, and healthcare companies in a variety of issues before the executive branch in Indiana.
 Focusing on government contracts and executive branch procurement, Jacob represents such clients in a wide array of Indiana contract matters, including those with the Department of Correction, Department of Child Services, the Department of Revenue, the Department of Natural Resources and the Department of Transportation.

 He also serves as regulatory counsel for companies with issues before executive branch agencies.
-That work focuses primarily on alcohol and tobacco matters with the Indiana Alcohol and Tobacco Commission, casino operations and funding with the Indiana Gaming Commission, and transportation issues with the Indiana Department of Transportation; furthermore, Jacob continues to advise entities with regards to campaign finance and election law and government ethics matters before the Indiana Inspector General and State Ethics Commission.
+That work includes primarily alcohol and tobacco matters with the Indiana Alcohol and Tobacco Commission, casino operations and funding matters with the Indiana Gaming Commission, and transportation issues with the Indiana Department of Transportation.
+Furthermore, Jacob continues to advise entities with regards to campaign finance and election law and government ethics matters before the Indiana Inspector General and State Ethics Commission.

-Jacob represents a variety of public and private sector clients before the Indiana General Assembly.
+In addition, Jacob represents a variety of public and private sector clients before the Indiana General Assembly.
 He works with clients to develop a legislative strategy encompassing policy development and implementation of laws that can improve business.
-His private sector client experience extends to highly regulated industries such as alcohol, tobacco, and gaming and small business issues.
-He represents public sector counties, cities and towns, as well as state government entities before the General Assembly.
+His private-sector client experience extends to highly regulated industries such as alcohol, tobacco, gaming, and small-business issues.
+He represents counties, cities and towns, as well as state government entities, before the Indiana General Assembly.